 What to know about the recent close calls on airport runways

-On March 1, two planes almost collided at Boston's Logan Airport, marking the sixth time a "near miss" on one of America's busy airport runways made headlines and rattled some travelers.
+Two planes almost collided at Boston's Logan Airport on Monday night, marking the sixth close call on one of America's busy airport runways this year.
+The incidents have included jets nearly colliding as well as aircraft clipping each other.

-Even with 45,000 daily flights in the United States and one of the world's safest transportation records, airport safety experts are concerned about the number of recent runway incidents, also known as "runway incursions."
+Even with 45,000 daily flights in the United States and one of the world's safest transportation records, airport safety experts are concerned about the number of recent runway incidents, also known as runway incursions or excursions.

 "These are serious," said Hassan Shahidi, president and CEO at Flight Safety Foundation, a Virginia-based not-for-profit organization dedicated to aviation safety.
 "Investigators need to dig in deep on each of these cases, see why these are happening, and put actions in place to make sure these don't happen again."

-The National Transportation Safety Board and Federal Aviation Administration have opened investigations on the recent "near misses," with the NTSB releasing a preliminary report on the Austin incident, saying the planes came within 100 feet of colliding with each other.
+The National Transportation Safety Board and Federal Aviation Administration have opened investigations on some of the recent close calls, with the NTSB releasing a preliminary report on the Austin incident, saying the planes came within 100 feet of colliding with each other.

 Last month, the FAA announced they will hold a safety summit on March 15, with acting Director Billy Nolen saying in a memo, "recent events remind us that we must not become complacent."